 The National Institute of Cybersecurity (INCIBE) – is promoting a program to strengthen digital trust, increase cybersecurity and contribute to raising awareness about the safe use of cyberspace in Spain.

-The objective is to create a social conscience on the importance of cybersecurity and contribute with a grain of sand to improve the digital market, promoting responsible use and taking preventive measures that put an end to the threat of cybercrime.
+The objective is to create a social conscience on the importance of cybersecurity.
+By contributing to improve the digital market, promoting responsible use, and taking preventive measures that can soon put an end to the threat of cybercrime.

 INCIBE has managed to recruit 500 cyber-operators to be part of the project network, all with very different professional profiles, which enriches the training proposal.

-The issues that are spreading are: school cyberbullying; privacy, digital identity and reputation; Netiquette and online behavior; management of information and access to inappropriate content; protection against viruses and fraud and security of the devices; excessive use of ICT; parental mediation and use of parental control tools; and safe and responsible use of ICT.
+The issues that are spreading are: school cyberbullying, privacy, digital identity, reputation, Netiquette and online behavior; management of information and access to inappropriate content, protection against viruses and fraud and security of the devices, excessive use of ICT, parental mediation and use of parental control tools, and safe and responsible use of ICT.

-From HushApp we offer a humble contribution distributing educational content through our blog and social networks and giving talks about cybersecurity issues.
+From HushApp we humbly offer a contribution by distributing educational content through our blog and social networks and giving talks about cybersecurity issues.